 Bentilee benefits from a range of local schools catering from ages 4 to 16.

-There are an excellent range of health facilities in the area including:
+There is a range of health facilities in the area including:

-There is a good variety of local independent shops in the area alongside larger retailers such as the Co-op and Heron Foods.
+There is a good variety of local independent shops in the area alongside larger retailers such as the Co-op, Boots the chemist and Heron Foods.
 A market is held every Tuesday on the car park area at Bentilee Neighbourhood Centre, on Dawlish Drive.

 Bentilee Library can be found at the Bentilee Neighbourhood Centre (Dawlish Drive).